2019342a/reporter/README.rst

 What is this repository?
 ------------------------
 Extends default python logging `module <https://docs.python.org/3/library/logging.html>`_ to make it easier to log actions before and after running functions and methods.
+Usefull when debugging an application and you want to see the time a function takes or when the function was called.

 Features
 --------